Cis-3,4-dihydrophenanthrene-3,4-diol dehydrogenase

-Thus, the two substrates of this enzyme are (+)-cis-3,4-dihydrophenanthrene-3,4-diol and NAD^{+}, whereas its 3 products are phenanthrene-3,4-diol, NADH, and H^{+}.
+The two substrates of this enzyme are (3S,4R)-3,4-dihydrophenanthrene-3,4-diol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are phenanthrene-3,4-diol, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (+)-cis-3,4-dihydrophenanthrene-3,4-diol:NAD+ 3,4-oxidoreductase.
 This enzyme participates in naphthalene and anthracene degradation.